RULE 1: MEMBERSHIP

 The order of elections shall be:

 Due to the special nature of authorized virtual participation, the Presiding Officer may make such rulings or determinations as necessary to allow the Grand Chapter to efficiently conduct its business in a manner deemed most fair to all brothers, subject only to appeal from the Rulings of the Chair.

 The Rules Committee respectfully urges the Grand Chapter to adopt these proposed rules.

-Committee on Rules, Permanent Organization and Procedures
+Chairman of the Committee on Rules, Permanent Organization and Procedures